 We would essentially gather all the money and then direct it to each teacher.
 One check from each parent for all their children’s classes, and one check to each teacher for all the classes they are teaching.

 Thank you for contacting me.

-Yes, you can collect all the payments from parents and then pay the teachers, but there are some things to warn you about:
+Yes, you can collect all the payments from parents and then pay the teachers.
+This is how many homeschool groups, private schools, and college operate.
+But there are some things to warn you about: